jennabelle/travel-destination-voter/README.md

 # travel-destination-voter

-an app for users to live vote their favorite travel destination
+An app for users to live vote their favorite travel destination

 # installing dependencies

     npm install

-start the server and create the redux store
+Start the server and create redux store

     npm run start